Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/custom-messages.md

 - Named

 ## Unnamed Messages
-You can think about named messages as a single sending channel.
-A message sent has one receive handler, which is useful for building your own custom messaging system.
-Netcode for GameObjects handles delivering and receiving custom unnamed messages.
-You can create your own custom message headers to find the unnamed message types.
+You can think about unnamed messages as if you are sending information over a single unique channel.
+There's only one receiver handler per unnamed message, which can help when building a custom messaging system where you can define your own message headers.
+Netcode for GameObjects handles delivering and receiving custom unnamed messages; you determine what kind of information you want to transmit over the channel.

 ### Unnamed Message Example
 Below is a basic example of how you might implement your own messaging system using unnamed messages: